 Why are no deposit home loans such a popular choice?

 A no deposit loan will allow you to borrow up to 100% of the purchase price.

 The main type of no deposit loan is known as a guarantor loan with gifted deposit home loans coming a close second.

 Many people are eligible for discounted professional package interest rates, basic loan packages and application fee waivers as well!

 Can the First Home Owners Grant be my deposit?

-Yes, you can use the FHOG as your deposit but it isn’t normally enough on its own.
+Yes you can use the FHOG as your deposit.
+However, it isn’t normally enough on its own.

-- Use our FHOG calculator to see which grants you are eligible for.
+- You can use our FHOG calculator to see which grants you are eligible for.

-- If you’re building a home, your grant isn’t available until construction commences.
+- If you’re building a home then your grant isn’t available until construction commences.

 - In total, you’ll typically need 5% to 10% of the purchase price, including the FHOG.